GhitaB/projects/README.md

 # projects
-a list projects in which I participate or participated
+a list of projects in which I participate or participated